kavehmz/jobber/README.md

 - Recently - Setting up an auto-scaling environment, using Kubernetes or other tools.
 Scaling up and down based on incoming requersts. minimum granuality : one VM
 - Today - Using Lambda or Google functions we can scale up to 10,000 cpu in few seconds and then scale down to nothing. minimum granuality: one core, 128MB ram

-For both AWS Lambda and Google cloud functions the catch is their __mininum 100ms__ time granuality.
+For both AWS Lambda and Google cloud functions there are two catches.
+They have __high startup time__, near 10ms, and they have __mininum 100ms__ time granuality.

-It means if I want to serve my http requests, and they only take 10ms, I will pay 10x more because both platforms will charge me for 100ms of time.
-Based on current pricing it is expensive.
+It means if I want to serve my http requests that take 10ms, first I will face near 10ms __delay__ just to start the function, then both platforms will charge me for 100ms of time, even though I just needed 10ms.
+This makes Cloud function not suitable for normal usage.

+Here will eliminate both issues.

 # Solution

-Here the idea is to invoke a Lambda function but instead of asking it to do one reuqest we will keep it around to serve many more.
+The idea is to invoke a Lambda function but instead of asking it to do one reuqest we will __keep it around__ to serve many more with sub microsecond delay.
+And because it will serve many request we might not care about 100s time granuality neither.

 Method is easy.
+But you need to know about grpc and bidirectional connection a bit.
+Both very simple concepts.

 We create a http server and also a gRPC server.
 When we have traffic we invoke one or more Lambda fuctions.

 Those Lambda functions create a bidirectional connection to our gRPC server which is running along with http server.

+Lambda functions wont after one request.
+They stay to get and serve many requests with sub microsecond delay from now on.

 Now http server relays the load to Lambda functions through grpc and gets the result back.

 We just need a mechanism to invoke enough Lambda function to handle our traffic.
+And when traffic is low to stop them.

 This repo has one sample implementation to show the concept.